Chapsticking/OfflineStatistics/README.md

 1. Go to the top right of this repository.
 2. Click the **Code** button.
 3. Select **Download ZIP**.
-4. Right-click the ZIP file you downloaded and extract it to a folder where you want to store the tool.
+4. Right-click the downloaded ZIP file and extract it to a folder where you want to store the tool.
-5. Open the `home.html` file by double-clicking it.
+5. Open `home.html` by double-clicking it.
 6. Paste your data directly from Excel into the webpage.
 7. Select your data’s parameters.
-8. Review your results.
+8. Review the results.

 ---

 Enjoy!